CyberFlameGO/svnpython/Doc/library/logging.rst

 .. method:: Handler.close()

    Tidy up any resources used by the handler.
-This version does no output but removes the handler from an internal list of handlers which is closed when :func:`shutdown` is called.
-Subclasses should ensure that this gets called from overridden :meth:`close` methods.
+This version does nothing and is intended to be implemented by subclasses.

 .. method:: Handler.handle(record)